-[Image1][English]The Tokyo Metropolitan Government has decided to apply priority measures to prevent the spr
+[Image1][English/Japanese]The Tokyo Metropolitan Government decided last week to apply priority measures to

-[Image2][English]The Tokyo Metropolitan Government has decided to apply priority measures to prevent the spr
+[Image2][English/Japanese]The Tokyo Metropolitan Government decided last week to apply priority measures to

-[Image3][English]The Tokyo Metropolitan Government has decided to apply priority measures to prevent the spr
+[Image3][English/Japanese]The Tokyo Metropolitan Government decided last week to apply priority measures to

-[Image4][English]The Tokyo Metropolitan Government has decided to apply priority measures to prevent the spr
+[Image4][English/Japanese]The Tokyo Metropolitan Government decided last week to apply priority measures to

-The Tokyo Metropolitan Government has decided to apply priority measures to prevent the spread of the new coronavirus since last week, and Tokyo residents will have to refrain from activities for about three weeks.
-Due to the new coronavirus, people have been spending more and more vacations at home as "stayhome" since 2020.
+The Tokyo Metropolitan Government decided last week to apply priority measures to prevent the spread of the new coronavirus, and Tokyo residents will refrain from activities for about three weeks.
+Since 2020, people have increasingly spent their days off at home as "stayhome" because of the new coronavirus.
 How do Japanese people spend their vacations?
-Let's take a look at it along with Japanese culture.
+Let’s take a look together with aspects of Japanese culture.

-Japanese games have become popular all over the world due to the Corona disaster.
-For example, games in which you build your own room or town and interact with your friends, or games in which you run and stretch like in a gym are especially popular.
-Also, games that used to be board games are now being played online, expanding the possibilities of games.
-With the recent establishment of high schools for e-sports (games as sports) in Japan, it is clear that games are becoming an important content for Japan.
+Japanese games became popular worldwide during the COVID-19 pandemic.
+For example, games where you build your own room or town and interact with friends, or games that have you run and stretch like in a gym, are especially popular.
+Board games have also moved online, expanding the possibilities for gaming.
+With the recent establishment of high schools focusing on e-sports in Japan, it is clear that games are becoming important cultural content.

-Japanese people love to take a bath in the bathtub.
-Many of them go on trips to hot springs during long vacations, and those who have given up on their trips due to stay-home are said to buy various bath salts in order to feel a little like they are on vacation.
-As a result, some companies reportedly had record sales of bath salts last year.
-Do you use bath salts in your country?
+Japanese people love soaking in the bathtub.
+Many travel to hot springs during long vacations, and those who gave up travel because of stayhome reportedly buy various bath salts to recreate a holiday feeling at home.
+As a result, some companies reportedly recorded their highest-ever sales of bath salts last year.
+Do people in your country use bath salts?
 I hope you will try them when you come to Japan.

-Have you ever heard of plastic models?
-Plastic models are dolls made of plastic, and you can assemble and paint them yourself.
-In Japan, they have long been sold as children's toys, but since the Corona disaster, they have become popular not only among children but also among adults.
-In particular, plastic models of anime are very popular.
-If you are ever in Japan, you might want to buy one as a souvenir.
+Have you heard of plastic models?
+Plastic models are figures made of plastic that you assemble and paint yourself.
+In Japan they have long been sold as children’s toys, but since the pandemic they have become popular with adults as well as children.
+Anime plastic models are especially popular.
+If you visit Japan someday, you might want to buy one as a souvenir.

 Extras

 Our school also offers online classes.
-In addition to classes, we also offer online yoga, online origami classes, and other fun activities.
-If you are interested, please contact us and we will explain the school via zoom.
-Please feel free to contact us.
+Beyond regular lessons, we provide online yoga, online origami classes, and other enjoyable activities.
+If you are interested, contact us and we will explain the school via Zoom.
+Feel free to get in touch.

-The Tokyo Metropolitan Government decided to apply priority measures to prevent the spread of the new coronavirus from last week, and Tokyo residents have decided to refrain from activities for about three weeks.
-Due to the influence of the new coronavirus, since 2020, I have been spending more of my days off at home as "Stay Home".
-How do Japanese people spend their days off?
-Let's take a look at it together with Japanese culture.
+The Tokyo Metropolitan Government decided last week to apply priority measures to prevent the spread of the new coronavirus, and Tokyo residents will refrain from activities for about three weeks.
+Since 2020, people have increasingly spent their days off at home as "stayhome" because of the new coronavirus.
+How do Japanese people spend their vacations?
+Let’s take a look together with aspects of Japanese culture.

-Do you know plastic models?
-Plastic models are dolls made of plastic, which you can assemble or color yourself.
-In Japan, it has been sold as a children's toy for a long time, but since its Coronavirus pandemic, it has become popular not only with children but also with adults.
-In particular, anime plastic models are popular.
-If you can come to Japan, you may want to buy it as a souvenir.
+Have you heard of plastic models?
+Plastic models are figures made of plastic that you assemble and paint yourself.
+In Japan they have long been sold as children’s toys, but since the pandemic they have become popular with adults as well as children.
+Anime plastic models are especially popular.
+If you visit Japan someday, you might want to buy one as a souvenir.

-We also offer online classes.
-In addition to classes, we also offer online yoga and online origami classes.
-If you are interested, please contact us and we will explain the school via Zoom.
+Our school also offers online classes.
+Beyond regular lessons, we provide online yoga, online origami classes, and other enjoyable activities.
+If you are interested, contact us and we will explain the school via Zoom.
+Feel free to get in touch.

 This text has been automatically translated.